marci1175/ferris_draw/DOCUMENTATION.md

 -- Drawer1 will return to its original position (0, 0, 0).
 center("drawer1")

+-- Get the position of drawer1
+position("drawer1") --Output: (0, 0) as it was just centered.

 -- Deleted all of the drawings of all of the drawers. wipe()